dat3Cph/material/docs/jpa_part2/exercises/codelab.md

 permalink: /jpa-part-2/exercises/codelab/
 ---

-# Code-lab exercise 3

-# JPA part I - CodeLab Exercise
+# JPA part II - CodeLab Exercise

 This CodeLab exercise is designed to help you practice the concepts you have learned in the JPA 1 module on day 1.
 You will be working on a series of tasks that involve Java Persistence API, with Entities and DAOs.
 We will also practice [pair programming](../../toolbox/sys/projectmanagement/pairprogramming.md) and collaboration using Github.